-Since the last full reauthorization, the challenges to communities, states and the nation presented by an aging population have continued to accelerate across the U.S., particularly in Colorado.
-This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, focused prevention programs, consumer advocacy in long-term care facilities, and support for family caregivers.
+Congress reauthorized the Older Americans Act in 2020.
+Since the last full reauthorization, the challenges to communities, states and the nation presented by the aging of the population have continued to accelerate across the U.S. but particularly in Colorado.
+This critical national issue has continued to put pressure on services, especially the need for more tailored in-home and community-based services, the need for more focused prevention programs, the need for consumer advocacy in longterm care facilities, and increased support for family caregivers.
 To that end, DRCOG seeks support for the following principles in the reauthorization of the Older Americans Act: